07.05.2015 All along the BaysBy John Ryle • Tivoli, NY • 7 May 2015 • 1,835 words

 The balm in the day

-As I drew close to home that evening, with the sun setting behind the Catskill Mountains and the air beginning to cool—as it does each evening at this blissful time of year—liquid light poured over the river and the bays, embracing birds and fish, and trees and rocks and ruins.
+As I drew close to home that evening, with the sun setting behind the Catskill Mountains and the air beginning to cool—as it does each evening at this blissful time of year—liquid light poured over the river and the bays, embracing birds and fish and turtles, and rocks and ruins and trees.
 What is the special balm in this moment of the day?
 How does it ease the harshness of the world?
 We don’t know; yet it does. ✭

 31.07.2017 Letter from Yirol